IrisPopa/SQL_Project_Discovering_Video_Game-s_Golden_Age/README.md

 ## Project Description
 In this project, I analyzed video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 I searched for a golden age of video games by identifying release years that users and critics liked best, and I explored the business side of gaming by looking at game sales data.
-I did this by joining datasets, filter, group and order data, also I created tables from csv files and dataframes using the result of sql quierys.
+I did this by joining datasets, filter, group and order data, I also created tables from CSV files and dataframes using the results of SQL queries.